Jarawas (Andaman Islands): Impact of tourism

 A major problem is the volume of sightseeing tours that are operated by private companies, where tourists view, photograph or otherwise attempt interactions with Jarawas, who are often begging by the highway.
 These are illegal under Indian law, and in March 2008, the Tourism Department of the Andaman and Nicobar administration issued a fresh warning to tour operators that attempting contact with Jarawas, photographing them, stopping vehicles while transiting through their land or offering them rides were prohibited under the Protection of Aboriginal Tribes Regulation, 1956 and would be prosecuted under a strict interpretation of the statute.
 It has been alleged, however, that these rules are being flouted with over 500 tourists being taken to view Jarawas daily by private tour operators, while being shown as transiting to legitimate destinations and resulting in continuing daily interaction between the Jarawa and day tourists inside the reserve area.

-In 2006, the Indian travel company Barefoot had established a resort 3 km distant from the Jarawa reserve.
+In 2006, the Indian travel company Barefoot established a resort 3 km distant from the Jarawa reserve.
 The development was the subject of a recent court case brought by a small section of Andaman authorities who wanted to stop the resort, and appealed against a Calcutta High Court ruling allowing it to continue.
 Barefoot won that case.

 Some Indian tourism companies bring tourists close to their secluded areas where the natives are tossed food from the caravans.

 In 2012, a video shot by a tourist showed women encouraged to dance by an off-camera policeman.

 On 21 January 2013 a Bench of Justices G.S.
 Singhvi and H.L.
 Gokhale passed an interim order banning tourists from taking the trunk road passing through Jarawa areas.
 As a response to this interim order, a petition was filed on behalf of local inhabitants which stated that the Andaman Trunk Road is a vital road and connects more than 350 villages.
 The Supreme Court therefore, on 5 March 2013 reversed its interim order, allowing the road to be fully re-opened, but with vehicles only being allowed to travel in large convoys four times a day.